baldwindavid/token_operator/README.md

 ```

 Piping the query through the `TokenOperator.maybe/5` function sets us up with
-the desired API.
+the desired API. `maybe/5` is the only function provided by `TokenOperator`.
 The following is now supported:

 - `Post.list_posts()` - All posts
 - `Post.list_posts(filter: [])` - All posts (clears defaults had we set any)